Robust ghost pipefish: Reproduction

 Unlike any other fishes in the order Syngnathiformes, female members of Solenostomus take care of the eggs (rather than the male).
 The two pelvic fins unite to form a brood-pouch in which the eggs are protected.
 Each fish reproduces only once during its life cycle, and members of the species form pairs for life.

-Egg envelopes are attached to small extensions of the skin only present in female specimens, where they can safely incubate inside of the brood-pouch.
+Egg envelopes are attached to small extensions of the skin only present in female specimens, where they can safely incubate inside the brood-pouch.
 When the eggs are ready to hatch, the female releases them into the water column, where the larvae drift with the currents.
-The larvae are well-developed, approximately 3 mm long, with fully-formed eyes, mouths, and spines.
+The larvae are well-developed, approximately 3 mm long, with fully formed eyes, mouths, and spines.

 Conservation status

 The robust ghost pipefish is a species of least concern for the IUCN.
 It has a wide range, well-adapted camouflage abilities, and can withstand a variety of habitat conditions; all of these support a high survivability rate for the species.
-It is of little interest to the ornamental fish industry due to a short lifespan and failure to thrive in captivity, so it is not at risk for over-collection.
+It is of little interest to the ornamental fish industry due to its short lifespan and failure to thrive in captivity, so it is not at risk for over-collection.